 \subsection{Computational complexity}

-When solving differential equations, knowledge about the solution can be modelled by a process with compactly-supported covariance structure; indeed, most deterministic numerical methods make the analogous assumption that the approximation at each time step depends on derivative evaluations of the system only at the previous $M\geq 1$ time steps.
-This assumption both adds flexibility for modelling very fast-changing dynamics and drastically reduces computational expenditure in the proposed probabilistic solver.
+A reasonable modelling assumption for the state is that temporal correlation decays to zero with distance.
+Indeed, most deterministic numerical methods make the analogous assumption by defining a lag of $M\geq1$ time steps, beyond which the solution has no direct effect.
+This Markovian assumption both adds flexibility for modelling very fast-changing dynamics and drastically reduces computational cost.
+Under a compactly supported covariance structure, Algorithm \ref {alg:ivpsolution} requires only $O(N)$ operations by allowing truncation of the weight matrices employed in the mean and covariance updates.

-Under a compactly supported covariance structure, Algorithm \ref{alg:ivpsolution} involves only $O(N)$ operations by allowing truncation of the weight matrices employed in the mean and variance updates.
-More precisely, if the covariance has support of length $2\ell$ and the step number, $M=\lfloor\tfrac{\ell}{h}\rfloor$ is set as a function of the maximum step size $h$, then the number of operations required for one evaluation of Algorithm \ref{alg:ivpsolution} is proportional to the number of time steps $N$ times the constant $M$.
-For example, the application in Section \ref{sec:Nav-Stokes} to probabilistically modelling solution uncertainty for the Navier-Stokes equations of fluid dynamics, which comprise over 16,000 coupled ODEs, is made computationally feasible by assuming bounded support covariance structure; indeed, even simply storing matrices of model evaluations would quickly exceed computer memory limits.